 The goal of promoting sustainability is at the core of EUROFIMA's public mission.
-Supporting the growth and development of passenger rail transport is key to addressing the problem of $\rm CO_2$ emissions attributable to the transportation sector.
-As countries across Europe work to meet the sustainability targets outlined by Europe 2020 and the COP21 agreement, EUROFIMA is determined to serve as a partner to its Contracting States and shareholders in fulfilling their objectives.
+Supporting the growth and development of passenger rail transport is key to addressing the problem of $CO_2$ emissions attributable to the transportation sector.
+As countries across Europe work to meet the sustainability targets outlined by Europe 2020 and the COP21 agreement, EUROFIMA is determined to serve as a partner to its Contracting States in fulfilling their objectives.

-Low energy demand and emission from rail transportation $\ensuremath{^{(1)}}$
+Low energy demand and emission from rail transportation(1)

 On a global basis, the transport sector accounts for 29% of final energy use, which has risen significantly in the past decade mostly driven by road transportation.
 Rail transportation accounts for 8% of global passenger travel and 9% of freight activity but only 3% of transport energy use.
-On average, rail requires 12 times less energy and emits 7-11 times less GHGs per passenger - km travelled than private vehicles and airplanes, making it the most efficient mode of motorized passenger transport.
+The difference in magnitude of the share of activity and $\rm CO_2$ emissions can be largely explained by the better energy efficiency (per passenger-km and ton-km) of rail compared to road transport.